Philippe Coutinho: International career

 Having made youth appearances for Brazil from the under-14 team upwards, Coutinho became a key player in the Brazil squad that won the 2009 South American U-17 Championship, scoring three goals.

-Coutinho made his debut for the Brazil national team on 7 October 2010, starting in a friendly match against Iran.
+The 18-year-old made his debut for the Brazil national team on 7 October 2010, starting in a friendly match against Iran.
 He was omitted from the squad for the 2014 FIFA World Cup in Brazil by manager Luiz Felipe Scolari.
 On 19 August 2014, Coutinho was called up to the national squad by new Brazil manager Dunga for the friendly matches against Colombia and Ecuador in September, and played the final 25 minutes of the match against Ecuador.
 On 29 March 2015, he was selected to start in Brazil's 1–0 friendly victory over Chile in London.
 Coutinho was included in Brazil's squad for the 2015 Copa América, and he scored his first international goal on 7 June during a 2–0 friendly win over Mexico at Allianz Parque.

 In May 2016, Coutinho was included in Brazil's squad for the Copa América Centenario in the United States.
 On 8 June, in the second group match at the Camping World Stadium, he scored a hat-trick in a 7–1 win against Haiti.
 Brazil did not advance past the group stage after losing 1–0 to Peru.
 On 28 March 2017, Coutinho scored in a 3–0 win against Paraguay that ensured Brazil qualified for the 2018 World Cup.